The power of social proof for your online marketing strategy

-1. Show reviews with a helpful/not helpful grading system
+Show reviews with a helpful/not helpful grading system

-2. Use celebrity endorsement when showing your product
+Use celebrity endorsement when showing your product

 George Clooney drinking his Nespresso, Michael Jordan wearing his Nike shoes and Kate Moss putting on her Rimmel lipstick.
-Adding a familiar face to your page can have tremendous effects to your sales.
+Adding a familiar face to your page can have tremendous effects on your sales.
 We want to do what others do, but if George does it, we want to do it even more!

-3. Show your existing clients by displaying their logos in a fun way
+Show your existing clients by displaying their logos in a fun way

 Create your own infinite client logo carousel that displays your satisfied customers in a fresh, modern way.
 It’s also possible to let a specific client (e.g. a CEO) write a little review with their picture, to make it more personal.

-Displaying the number of followers when this number is 5 can have a negative consequence.
-Think about it: why would you follow this page, if there’s a comparable one with 5000 followers?.
-A Youtube video with 100.000 views is way more impressive than one with 10 views.
-If you run a restaurant, a few negative reviews can literally kill your online business page.
+Displaying the number of followers when this number is five can have a negative consequence.
+Think about it: why would you follow this page, if there’s a comparable one with 5000 followers?
+A Youtube video with 100.000 views is way more impressive than one with ten views.
+If you run a restaurant, a few negative reviews can kill your online business page.
 Choose your strategy wisely and experiment with different varieties to see which one is most effective for your context.